 Sydney’s 5 Tips for the Best Pancakes

-1. Use the right ingredients.
+- Use the right ingredients.
 The batter mix usually contains baking powder, which helps to make them fluffy.
-Be sure to follow the recipe carefully and don’t add too much or too little of any ingredient.
+Be sure to follow the recipe carefully, and don’t add too much or too little of any ingredient.

-2. Use a non-stick pan.
-This will help to prevent the pancakes from sticking to the pan and making them difficult to flip.
-If you like those crispy edges use a griddle, just make sure to add oil.
+- Use a non-stick pan.
+This will help prevent the pancakes from sticking to the pan and making them difficult to flip.
+If you like crispy edges, use a griddle; just make sure to add oil.
 The 10-inch cast-iron griddle version from Lodge is so useful.

-3. Cook over a medium-high heat.
-If you cook them on too high of a heat, they will be burnt on the outside but not cooked through in the middle.
+- Cook over medium-high heat.
+If you cook them too high, they will be burnt on the outside but not cooked through in the middle.

-Bonus Quick Tip: To keep the pancakes warm place in a single layer on a baking sheet in a warm but not hot oven.
+Bonus Quick Tip: To keep the pancakes warm, place them in a single layer on a baking sheet in a warm but not hot oven.

 Serving Suggestions

-• Add a spoon of whipped cream or thick Greek yogurt.
+- Add a spoonful of whipped cream or thick Greek yogurt.

-• Top with crispy bacon and drizzle over some maple syrup for that perfect sweet/savory combination.
+- Top with crispy bacon and drizzle over maple syrup for that perfect sweet/savory combination.

-• Serve with some fresh fruit, eg blueberries, strawberries, raspberries, sliced bananas, mango or pineapple.
+- Serve with some fresh fruit, such as blueberries, strawberries, raspberries, sliced bananas, mango, or pineapple.
 The options are endless.

 Helpful tools for this recipe